-- Coding issues: these may occur because of coding errors or because some coding systems are less detailed than needed to accurately identify a medical condition.
+- Coding issues: these may occur because of coding errors or because some coding systems used by healthcare providers or insurers are insufficiently detailed to accurately identify medical conditions.

 What do stakeholders say?

-Claims databases are valuable sources for understanding healthcare and disease management, and guide healthcare decision-making.
-However, methods used to generate insights and identify outcomes of interest and medical exposure must be robust and appropriate.
+Claims databases are valuable sources for understanding healthcare and disease management and guide healthcare decision-making.
+However, methods used to generate insights and identify outcomes of interest and associated medical exposures need to be robust and appropriate.

 When conducting clinical and epidemiological research with such data, it is important to understand how information from these different settings has been coded in order to allow for appropriate interpretation, and all limitations must be clearly stated.

 The FDA and European Medicines Agency consider claims databases to be a useful source of data for benefit‑risk assessment and safety surveillance (for example, the Sentinel Initiative).
-Claims data have also been used in a number of pay-for-performance schemes (for example, in the US) and for monitoring adherence to prescription guidelines.
+Claims data have also been used in several pay-for-performance schemes (in the US) and for monitoring adherence to prescription guidelines.

 Denise Umuhire, Janssen EMEA